hamza3256/Image-Processor/README.md

 Incremental improvements were also made to the program such as being able to select a Region of Interest (ROI) to perform image processing functions on that ROI.

 Made the program user friendly by implementing a menu system.
-The menu system allows user to perform multiple image processing functions on one or multiple images, and/or ROI of a given image.
+The menu system allows user to perform multiple image processing functions to one or multiple images, and/or ROI of a given image.

 I have also included an "undo" function to undo image additions or function processes on any given image.